Obrenovac-Surčin Bridge: District heating pipeline

 The completion of the bridge revived the idea of the district heating, which was behind the idea of the bridge in the first place.
 Originating in the late 1970s, some works, so as the construction of the bridge, began in the 1990s: a 4.3 km long concrete canal was built from the New Belgrade heating plant to the city exit and 8 km of pipes were laid down.
 It was then decided that the project is unprofitable, so the pipes were take out and the canal was covered.
 Majority of the heating in Belgrade is provided from the imported natural gas, while the additional heating in times of necessity is provided by the mazut which will be banned from the European Union in 2021.

 The TENT would fill the pipes between Obrenovac and New Belgrade with decarburized water.
 In TENT, the water would then be heated in the heat exchangers via the overheated steam produced by the power plant's turbines.
 Several sub-pumps (Sava, Boljevci, Ostružnica) will pump the heated water into the direction of New Belgrade.
 The system should contain 60,000 m3 of circulating water.
 That would be enough for the base heating of the half of Belgrade's current needs (a total of 310,000 dwelling units have been connected to the district heating system).
 In this case, the rest of the heating will be provided by the natural gas.

 The project will, for the most part, follow the old plan, but being updated with some new solutions.
 Old pipes can't be used as they deteriorated, and they served for the draining of the Kolubara mines after the catastrophic 2014 Southeast Europe floods, but the concreted canal can, and will be unearthed.
 Total length of the pipeline will be 28.7 km.
 The bridge is projected to be a part of the new pipeline, too.
 In the best case scenario, the work will start in the spring of 2019 and finished by the winter of 2020–21.

+However, only in October 2023 the annex of the contract with the Power Construction Corporation of China (PCCC) was signed regarding the works.
+The revised project will follow the same route of some 30 km (60 km of pipes).
+The city will get 600 MW of power from the TENT, which is one half of the capacity of the New Belgrade thermal power plant, the largest one in Belgrade.
+Chinese contractors said they will "expedite" the procedure, while Belgrade's mayor Aleksandar Šapić said the project will be finished in two years, by October 2025.